No script

 Romania is a very affordable tourist destination in general with lower prices and good value-for-money that will surprise foreign tourists even if after the Covid years and the 2022/2023 energy crisis and inflation prices went up.

-A budget of 750 Euro is enough for 2 people on a ski holiday for 4 days with medium accommodation and meals, passes for ski lifts and rentals, in the top ski resorts.
+A budget of 750 Euro is enough for 2 people on a ski holiday for 4 days with medium accommodation and meals, lift passes and rentals, in the top mountain resorts.

-And most ski resorts in Romania are well-equipped for foreign tourists with info points, maps, and English-speaking people.
+And most winter resorts in Romania are well-equipped for foreign tourists with info points, maps, and English-speaking people.

 It's just you, nature and virgin white powder!
-This activity is suitable for advanced skiers or snowboarders who know how to ride on a splitboard and how to use an avalanche kit.
+This activity is suitable for pro skiers or snowboarders who know how to ride on a splitboard and how to use an avalanche kit.

 And if you don't - no worries, one of our guides will teach you!